 According to Mainichi Shinbun, the arrivals hall bathrooms at Tokyo’s Narita Airport has installed rolls of paper for cleaning smartphone screens, sitting beside the dispensers for regular dunny roll.

-Recent research has found that smartphone screens carry more bacteria than toilet seats, so this paper is designed to wipe off your smartphone – which ties in with Japan’s reputation for ultra-hygienic public facilities, as well as its technological authority.
+Research has found that smartphone screens carry more bacteria than toilet seats, so this paper is designed to wipe off your smartphone – which ties in with Japan’s reputation for ultra-hygienic public facilities, as well as its technological authority.

 However, they serve a double purpose.